10 Things You May Not Know About GALLAGHER'S PRIDE

 Gallagher’s Pride is a complete work of fiction, and though very few real places or events are mentioned, there is still a history behind the story.
-These are tidbits I came across from my research and where they may not all have a place in the book, the events are still a part of the story’s foundation, even where I took some liberties.
-Not to mention it was fun to learn something new.
+These are tidbits I came across from my research, and where they may not all have a place in the book, the events are still a part of the story’s foundation, even where I took some liberties.
+Not to mention it always fun to learn something new.

 1. The fictional town of Briarwood, Montana is actually set in an area north of the real city of Bozeman, originally platted in 1864, though mentioned in journals by William Clark from his 1806 travels.
 Because the town is fictional, more leeway can be taken since the exact setting in my head is not settled to this day.

 2. The Umbria and her sister ship the Etruria were the last two liners of the period to be fitted with auxiliary sails.
 Umbria was built by John Elder & Co of Glasgow, Scotland in 1884.
 They were the largest liners then in service and they plied the Liverpool to New York route.
 Though a specific ship was not mentioned in Gallagher’s Pride for Brenna’s crossing to America, it is possible she would have traveled on one of these vessels.

-4. The first cattle operation in Montana was likely in or around 1850 and operated by Johnny and James Grant whose ranch was sold to Conrad Kohrs in 1866 and later sold and is now The Grant-Kohrs Ranch National Historic Site near Deer Lodge, Montana.
+3. The first cattle operation in Montana was likely in or around 1850 and operated by Johnny and James Grant whose ranch was sold to Conrad Kohrs in 1866 and later sold and is now The Grant-Kohrs Ranch National Historic Site near Deer Lodge, Montana.
 The Gallagher’s ranch of the fictional Hawk’s Peak would have been established in the 1860’s making them some of the earliest ranchers of their kind.

-9. The telegraph is an often used form of communication in Gallagher’s Pride.
-November 2, 1866, the telegraph came to Montana.
+8. The telegraph is an often used form of communication in Gallagher’s Pride.
+In November 2, 1866, the telegraph came to Montana.
 "Montana is no longer an unknown Territory, hidden from the view of the country and the world by the Rocky and Wind River Mountains, but is united with civilization," editor Henry Blake of the Montana Post.
 The telegraph survived 150 years.

-10. What’s in a name?
+9. What’s in a name?
 The surname Gallagher has a long Gaelic heritage and is the Anglicisation of the Irish surname Ó Gallchobhair meaning ‘foreign helper’.
 It is the most common surname in Donegal, though the Gallagher family was born in America.

 Note: I originally wrote this post for a 2012 tour stop at This Author's Life.
 It was updated January 9, 2021.